infinispan/infinispan-images/README.md

 - `server-openjdk.yaml` - Creates the `infinispan/server` image with a natively compiled config-generator
 - `server-native.yaml` - Creates the `infinispan/server-native` image with a natively compiled config-generator and server
+- `cli.yaml` - Creates the `infinispan/cli` image with a natively compiled cli
 - `server-dev-jdk.yaml` - Creates the `infinispan/server` image using local artifact paths that must be added to the descriptor.
 - `server-dev-native.yaml` - Creates the `infinispan/server-native` image using local artifact paths that must be added to the descriptor.
+- `cli-dev.yaml` - Creates the `infinispan/cli` image using a local cli executable that must be added to the descriptor.

 ### Recreate Image Releases
 We recommend pulling stable image releases from [Quay.io](https://quay.io/infinispan/server) or [Docker Hub](https://hub.docker.com/r/jboss/infinispan-server),